 This course will provide an in-depth study on assessment strategies and evaluation processes that are relevant to nursing programs and the practice setting.
 Strategies to assess learning and evaluate program outcomes will be explored.
 Upon successful completion of this course, students will be able to plan for assessment, construct and analyze classroom tests, and assess clinical performance in various learning environments.

-Prerequisite: NUR 661 and NUR 661L
+Prerequisite: NUR 661 and NUR 661L Co-requisite: NUR 671L

 NUR 671L Nursing Education Practicum III